sanadsa/ML-Understanding-Clinical-Judgement/README.md

 ### Requirements

-- Python (version X.X.X)
+- Python (version 3)
-- Git (version X.X.X) (optional, if you want to clone the project repository)
+- Git (optional, if you want to clone the project repository)

 ### Usage